 The UK economy has been going through some considerable changes, which means that fewer jobs are available in some industries.
-However, it also means that some jobs are incredibly short-staffed.
-This article will give you a list of ten jobs that are currently more in demand than others across the country.
+It does, however, also mean that some jobs are incredibly short-staffed and are crying out for workers.
+This article will give you a list of nine jobs that are currently more in demand than others across the country.

-This year has seen recruiters face one of the worst crises in 20 years, with the Recruitment and Employment Confederation claiming that there were over 1.5 million job vacancies in August.
+Last year saw recruiters face one of the worst crises in 20 years, with the Recruitment and Employment Confederation claiming that there were over 1.5 million job vacancies in August.
 The rise in vacancies was said to be due to growing confidence amongst companies, relating to the country overcoming the Covid-19 pandemic, which has led to a hiring spree.

 1. Lorry Drivers

 A Road Haulage Association survey estimates there is now a shortage of more than 100,000 qualified drivers in the UK.
 The shortage of HGV drivers is due to a combination of Covid, Brexit and other factors.
 As travel became increasingly restricted last year and large parts of the economy shut down, many European drivers went home and now, due to Brexit, cannot return.
 The decline in European drivers meant it was increasingly important to produce our own.
 However, the pandemic also created a significant backlog in HGV driver tests, so getting new drivers up and running has been difficult.

 Research conducted by the National Care Forum and Outstanding Managers Network concluded that nearly a fifth of job posts for carers are vacant, while two-thirds of care providers had either stopped or limited services, and some were forced to hand contracts back to local councils.

 The government’s vaccine mandate for care home workers has led to substantial staff shortages in the care industry; about 50,000 care home staff had not been fully vaccinated in England as of November 11th 2021 and could not work.